MoFEM/Workshop2023/index.md

   Port 2222
 ~~~~

-Use *forward_greenstick* when you login in VSCode.
+Use *workshop2023* when you login in VSCode.
 Note tha you are connecting to *cactus* from which is tunnel to *geenstick*.

 ### Video on JuputerHub, SSH and MoFEM